 Something you might not expect to hear from a stock footage company is advice on how you should be approaching new gear.
 It's important to not try to use every single piece of new gear in your work just because it's new.
 Cameras and camera support are just tools, and learning how to use each one in time is a far better approach than getting lots of fancy gear together on one shoot that you aren't very familiar with.

-I also particularly like his advice about renting something like a RED for a weekend if you can and familiarizing yourself.
+I also particularly like his advice about renting something like a RED for a weekend if you can and familiarize yourself.
 While some of these things might be out of your price range, it allows you to get to know these tools well before you really need them.
 Better yet, make friends with rental houses or those who work at rental houses and they may let you take some gear out for an afternoon just to mess around with it.

 And here's a little snippet of their 4K offerings, which they introduced at NAB last year: